Bachelor of Science in Public Health in Environmental Health Sciences (BSPH)

 - What experience (volunteer or paid) contributed to your interest in the field?

 - What do you feel you have to offer to the program and field?

 - How will this program prepare you for your projected career?

 Enter names of recommenders.
 UNC will then send them an email with instructions for submitting a letter on your behalf.
 We encourage references from professors or teachers (or teaching assistants) or work/research supervisors who have worked directly and closely with you and who can speak about you with specificity.

-- Three (3) letters of recommendation are required.
-Two recommenders should be qualified to evaluate your academic and personal qualifications, as well as your potential for academic success in a professional program.
+- Two (2) letters of recommendation are required.
+Recommenders should be qualified to evaluate your academic and personal qualifications, as well as your potential for academic success in a professional program.

 Document submission (check legibility of uploads)

 - Applicants should preview all documents uploaded into the application system to ensure that all documents are legible for committee review.